JxckHind/NC-News-Backend/README.md

 ## Installing dependencies:

 - The required dependencies will be pulled from the package.json file.
-In your teminal please enter:
+In the teminal please enter:

   ```
   $ npm install